dntrply/nd00333_AZMLND_C2/README.md

 ## Step 5.
 Swagger Doc
-Once a model is published, AzureML exposes a swagger.json file.
+Once a model is published, Azure ML exposes a swagger.json file.
 This can be consumed by Swagger and helps with the documentation of the methods that are exposed together with the JSON payloads for input/output.
 This makes it much easier to start consuming the endpoint.

 ![image](https://user-images.githubusercontent.com/17679107/128585201-c30da670-2dfd-4198-b78c-af8c0af81f7a.png)
 ![image](https://user-images.githubusercontent.com/17679107/128585210-7c62272d-7e88-4e33-8b1f-cf5998eba113.png)